lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 A Rule does not describe how the compressor parses a packet header to find and identify each field (e.g. the IPv6 Source Address, the UDP Destination Port or a CoAP URI path option).
-It is assumed that there is a protocol parser somewhere alongside SCHC that is able to identify all the fields encountered in the headers to be compressed, and to label them with a Field ID.
+It is assumed that there is a protocol parser alongside SCHC that is able to identify all the fields encountered in the headers to be compressed, and to label them with a Field ID.
 Rules only describe the compression/decompression behavior for each header field, after it has been identified.